GeneticxCln/OpenAgent/README.md

 ## 🔧 Development

-Note: This project is currently CLI-first and focused on local usage.
-An API server and additional interfaces are planned but not yet implemented.
+Note: This project remains CLI-first, but an API server and WebSocket interface are implemented in alpha.
+Expect breaking changes while server APIs stabilize.

 ### Setup Development Environment
 ```bash